inomdzhon/example-monorepo-with-yarn-berry/yarn-berry/README.md

 command not found: tsc
 ```

-✅ but if we run command from root
+✅ but if we run command from root it found command
 ```
 $ yarn run packages:ui:build
 ```
-resolve `tsc`.

 ### 2️⃣ example